moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 ## Motivation

 Currently, when a CI job runs, it is provided with a `CI_JOB_TOKEN`, which the job can use to interact with other GitLab resources.
 This token is bound to the identity of the user who triggered the CI job, carrying a defined and immutable set of permissions based on that user's identity and access levels.

 ### Goals

-This proposal aims to reduce the scope of access granted to the `CI_JOB_TOKEN` by implementing a mechanism to define the minimum necessary permissions for the token.
+This proposal aims to establish a consistent format for generating [different tokens](https://docs.gitlab.com/ee/security/tokens/), allowing for more granular control over access scopes.
+In particular, it seeks to limit the scope of the `CI_JOB_TOKEN` by defining the minimum necessary permissions for each token.

 - The `CI_JOB_TOKEN` should be ephemeral and grant only the minimal required access.
 - Permissions should be customizable per CI job.